nwmbutler/CV/README.md

 </div>

 Following a successful career in Technical Theatre, I have taken the leap into software development to take my logical thinking, problem solving, technically orientated skills and redeploy them in pursuit of a new exciting career.

-I am excited about a career change into a perennially growing, dynamic field.

 ## Skills
 #### Team player

-My greatest achievement in my previous career was staffing from scratch the newest London Theatre complex, 'The Other Palace'.
-I joined when the site was a hole in the ground and was involved in its inception and for 5 hugely enjoyable years.
-The best part of this was creating a technical team, with Lighting, Sound and Stage technicians and being instrumental in forming the way that team worked and thrived.
+My greatest achievement in my previous career was building the Technical team from scratch for the newest London Theatre complex, 'The Other Palace'.
+I was involved in its inception and for 5 hugely enjoyable years.
+The best part of this was creating a Technical team, with Lighting, Sound and Stage technicians and being instrumental in forming the way that team worked and thrived.

 #### Born facilitator

 As a Technical Manager my raison d'etre was realising the ideas and inspirations of talented designers.
 I worked with Directors, Set and Costume designers, Lighting and Sound Designers, to bring their creative imaginings to life in whatever venue I was responsible for.
-Often pushing at the limits of what ancient buildings could take and audiences could comprehend.
 I am excited to bring this strength to bear in realising the wants and needs of clients with bold, exciting software requirements.

 #### Detail orientated

 Another hugely important part of my professional life to this point has been Health and Safety.
-The attention to detail required when working with a 20ft flame curtain, or a 10 tonne articulated wall and making sure everyone is not only safe but confident with how to interact with these potentially lethal effects, is not something to be ignored.
+The attention to detail required when working with a 20ft flame curtain, or a 10 tonne articulated wall and making sure everyone is not only safe but confident interacting with these potentially lethal effects, fosters an eye for the tiniest details.

 # Projects